 The casual comment spurred Blair Folck to action.
 At the May 1966 OQHA Board of Directors meeting, Blair Folck, owner of National Equine Sales and an OQHA past president, reported on his attendance at the Charolais Cattle Congress in St. Louis, Missouri.
 Folck raved about the success of the show, and stated that the enormity of the state-sponsored cattle event dwarfed any promotional events that the national association had ever done.
 He further predicted that the same type of program could be adapted to Quarter Horses and hosted by OQHA.

 His idea was received with mixed emotions by the board.
 Many people were excited about the idea, but others were concerned about the financial liability.
 After deliberating and reviewing its options, the board agreed at an emergency board meeting in January 1967 to host the Congress under one condition: $10,000 was to be raised before May 1, 1967, or the show would be cancelled.

-From its initial three days, the show grew to include more and more events and eventually evolved to the three-week schedule seen today.
-After a fire in 1995, OQHA purchased land and built its permanent headquarters in Richwood.
+From its initial three days, the show grew to include more and more events and eventually evolved to the four-week schedule seen today.
+After a fire in 1995, OQHA purchased land and built its headquarters in Richwood.
+In 2017, OQHA moved to its current location in order to maintain more of a presence in Columbus.
 The association also maintains rented office space on the Ohio Expo Center grounds.

 The Ohio Quarter Horse Association will protect and promote the Quarter Horse and the interests of owners, breeders, exhibitors and enthusiasts.
 OQHA is committed to setting the standard in the equine industry by engaging equine enthusiasts through world-class competition, recreational activities, education and engagement of the next generation of participants and industry leaders.